Advanced Configuration

 Actions

-- Create a Webhook URL in Microsoft Teams
+- Generate a Webhook URL in Microsoft Teams

 - Open Webhook settings in EVA

-- On the camera monitoring page → click the swirl icon in the top bar
+- Click the swirl icon in the top bar of the monitoring screen

 - Save